buildbot/buildbot/master/docs/relnotes/index.rst

 The first is writing to logs while a step is executing.
 When using :py:meth:`buildbot.process.buildstep.BuildStep.addCompleteLog` or :py:meth:`buildbot.process.buildstep.BuildStep.addHTMLLog`, this is straightforward, except that in new-style steps the methods return a Deferred.

+The second method is via :py:meth:`buildbot.process.buildstep.BuildStep.addLog`.
-For :py:meth:`buildbot.process.buildstep.BuildStep.addLog`, the returned object (via Deferred) has the following methods to add log content:
+In new-style steps, the returned object (via Deferred) has the following methods to add log content:

  * :py:meth:`~buildbot.process.log.StreamLog.addStdout`
  * :py:meth:`~buildbot.process.log.StreamLog.addStderr`